 Choosing To Wean Yourself off Tramadol

 Choosing a tramadol taper instead of quitting tramadol cold turkey can help you avoid withdrawal symptoms.
-While cold-turkey tramadol discontinuation may seem quicker, the withdrawal symptoms can be uncomfortable and may last for weeks or months.
-In contrast, a tramadol taper may be over in a matter of a few weeks, depending on your starting tramadol dose.
+While cold-turkey tramadol discontinuation may seem quicker, the withdrawal symptoms can be uncomfortable and may last weeks or months.
+In contrast, a tramadol taper may be over in a few weeks, depending on your starting tramadol dose.

 Challenges of Cutting Down Your Tramadol Intake

 Weaning yourself off tramadol without medical supervision can be complex.
 First, it is important for your doctor to be aware of all the medications you are taking.
 Second, choosing the best taper schedule can be tricky.
-For example, if you accidentally become too aggressive with your taper schedule and experience withdrawal symptoms, your doctor will have an easier time helping you if he or she is already aware of your tramadol dose and attempt to taper.
+For example, if you accidentally become too aggressive with your taper schedule and experience withdrawal symptoms, your doctor will have an easier time helping you if they are already aware of your tramadol dose and attempt to taper.

 Searching for Help

-Your doctor is an excellent resource when it comes to helping you wean off tramadol.
-They can help you design a taper schedule to decrease your tramadol dose gradually over time.
-This may even involve prescribing lower doses of the medications, so you do not need to cut higher-dose pills.
+Your doctor is an excellent resource for helping you wean off tramadol.
+They can help you design a taper schedule to decrease your tramadol dose gradually.
+This may even involve prescribing lower doses of the medications so you do not need to cut higher-dose pills.

 Relapse Prevention Strategies

-Avoiding tramadol withdrawal can help to reduce your risk of relapse.
+Avoiding tramadol withdrawal can help reduce your relapse risk.
 Research has shown that a person’s risk for opioid relapse can increase if they suffer withdrawal symptoms.
 This is especially true in women.
-By limiting withdrawal symptoms through a medically managed taper, you increase your chances of successfully staying off tramadol long term.
+Limiting withdrawal symptoms through a medically managed taper increases your chances of successfully staying off tramadol long-term.

 If you or a loved one are struggling with a tramadol addiction, help is available.
 Opioid addiction experts at The Recovery Village can provide personalized treatment programs designed to meet your needs and get to the root of why you started tramadol in the first place.
 Contact us today to answer your questions and discuss treatment options.

 World Health Organization.
-“Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence in Closed Settings.”
+“Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence in Closed Settings“>Clinical[…]osed Settings.”
 2009.
-Accessed May 31, 2021.
+Accessed August 27, 2023.